10 Reasons Today’s Students NEED Technology in the Classroom

 - Schools are on the fence about the use of certain mobile devices; thinking they're more a burden than a strategic learning tool.

-- Schools want to deploy mobile devices but their network infrastructure is not capable of properly supporting the technology
+- Schools want to deploy mobile devices but their WiFi networks are not capable of properly supporting the technology

 In both cases it's a lose lose situation for everyone involved, especially the students.